bfeitknecht/vault/var/other/VISIONEN/yap.md

 Author: Basil Feitknecht
 Byline: \*absolutely no affiliation with big yap™ whatsoever
 Lead:
 Have you ever wondered, what goes on inside the head of a professional girlboss?
 Me too.
-Why is their hair so shiney?
-How do they walk like that?
-Where does their
+How do they get their hair so shiny?
+Why don't they drink enough water?
+Maybe, through a venture into

 Littered with questions, I embarked upon a quest to reach a literary destiny through metaphorical means of transport.